Staff shortage suspends children’s mental health service

 “This is a very worrying development and I will be raising it at the next regional health forum,” said Dr Sheehan, who is also a Fianna Fáil Cork City Councillor.

-The letter to GPs, seen by this newspaper, says in recent weeks it has been “increasingly difficult” to maintain the ED service while also providing an out-of-hours on-call service to Eist Linn, the CAMHs inpatient service.
+The letter to GPs says in recent weeks it has been “increasingly difficult” to maintain the ED service while also providing an out-of-hours on-call service to Eist Linn, the CAMHs inpatient service.

 The upshot was the “the difficult decision” to prioritise cover to Eist Linn, while temporarily pulling the ED service, according to Sinead Glennon, head of mental health in Cork and Kerry.